ShadowDoggo/sfdl_files/SFDL/Troubleshooting.md

 ## Download errors:

-### HTTP Error 404:
+### HTTP Errors:

 ![](https://media.discordapp.net/attachments/735577694489804986/1048024154877730816/image.png)

-This error probably means that GitHub is down or is having server issues.
+These errors probably mean that GitHub is down or having server issues.
 You'll have to wait until the issue is resolved, or install the files manually.

 ### Urlopen error: